 - Having identified needs, we seek to match provision to need.
-We monitor the impact of interventions (where possible) through regular meetings and tracking of pupil progress eg Pupil Progress Meetings, Eps, Provision Maps.
-We use the Assess, Plan, Do Review cycle. - Our SENCo leads on this aspect and the Headteacher and SENCo share this information with governors, eg termly meetings between SENCo and SEN Governor, annual SEN presentation to governors. - Where we feel something isn't working, we are quick to respond and find alternatives through dialogue with the learner and their families eg SENCo/Class Teacher/Parent meetings, Teaching Assistant (TA) and Class teacher (CT) feedback to SENCo - All our additional support programmes are overseen by the SENCo and all our teachers are teachers of inclusion and special educational needs. - Please see Support for Learning for more details
+We monitor the impact of interventions (where possible) through regular meetings and tracking of pupil progress, eg Pupil Progress Meetings, EPs, Provision Maps. - Our SENCo leads on this aspect and the Headteacher and SENCo share this information with governors, eg termly meetings SENCo and SEN Governor, annual SEN presentation to governors. - Where we feel something isn't working, we are quick to respond and find alternatives through dialogue with the learner and their families eg SENCo/Class Teacher/Parent meetings, Teaching Assistant (TA) and Class teacher (CT) feedback to SENCo - All our additional support programmes are overseen by the SENCo and all our teachers are teachers of inclusion and special educational needs. - Please see Support for Learning for more details